marsninja/blog/docs/blog/posts/four_things_osp.md

 ## Concept 2: The Mobile Computation Model (Walkers)

-Now that you understand how data is structured spatially, the second concept is about **how computation moves through that space**.
+Now that you understand how objects are structured spatially, the second concept is about **how computation moves through that space**.
 This is where walkers come in.

 ### What is a Walker?

 A **walker** is a mobile unit of computation that travels through the graph, visiting nodes and performing actions.
-Think of it as an autonomous agent that navigates your data structure.
+Think of it as an autonomous agent that navigates your object graph.

 **Important: Walkers are also classes!** They have all the semantics of regular classes (state, methods, inheritance) PLUS the ability to move through the graph and trigger abilities based on what they visit.